makingweirdthings/makingweirdthings.github.io/_toys/second-attempt.md

 date: 2019-03-23
 ---

+This is my second attempt at casting [this toy](/toys/first-attempt), see link for details on modeling, mold making, casting, etc.

 There were a few issues in the first casting that I'm hoping to fix in this second attempt.

 The toy is slightly softer than I wanted at 5a.
 For comparison, my guess is it lands somewhere between Bad Dragon's